JuliaImages/juliaimages.github.io/docs/src/tutorials/arrays_colors.md

 ![12bit_black](assets/arrays_colors/12bit_black.png)

-Since the camera is saturated, this is quite misleading---it should instead display as white.
+Since the camera is saturated, this is quite misleading—it should instead display as white.

 This again illustrates one of the fundamental problems about assuming